PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_borg/build.rst

 Self-signed certificate
 ^^^^^^^^^^^^^^^^^^^^^^^

-In an ideal world, one is supposed to sign an executable with a trusted certificate but life is cruel.
+One is supposed to sign an executable with a trusted certificate but we currently do not have access to such a signing authority.

-Therefore, one will generate one's own self-signed certificate as shown below.
+Therefore, one will generate one's own self-signed certificate as shownbelow.
 Note that this is a PowerShell session with Administrator privileges.

 Create the certificate: